PenPen7531/ISSP-Triumf-435/Documentation/Development-Setup.md

 Git add allows untracked files to be put in the staging area.
 When added, files added can be committed in the next command. <br>
 Note: When added, data and changes are not yet saved.<br>

-An example of this code would be:
+An example of this code would be: <br>
     git add {filename} # Adds the specific file named git add .          # Adds all files to the staging area